adivrskic/infinite-zoom-fader/README.md

 }
 ```

+## Image Loading

+Images are lazy loaded in the component.
+The first 2 are loaded from the array when the component renders, then each subsequent image is loaded 1 at a time as the animation continues.

 ## Default Props

 The component uses predefined config props by default to get you up and running quickly.